utumenbayar-miu/CS568-Assign6-Forms/README.md

 ```

 ## Extra
+* OTP form.
+When you enter the number in the box, it automatically focuses on the next box.
+When you remove, focuses back.
 * Dynamically build a form.
 There will be inputs state, inside that there will be input element information.
 Map that to React elements in the render.
 Have a general `onChange` method (The general onChange method may not work depending on the input type).
 ```
 const [inputs, setinputs] = useState({